How to Add Audio Effects in Premiere Pro

 For example, if you had a project with different microphones for different speakers, it would make sense to keep each microphone on a different track.
 So when Cheryl is speaking, you would keep her on audio track 1, and when Bob is speaking, you would keep him on audio track 2, etc. This would allow you to apply different effects to suit each speaker’s voice individually, and that effect would be applied to the entire track.

-To do that, click the arrow in the Audio Track Mixer, which is Show/Hide Effects and Send.
+To do that, click the down arrow in the Audio Track Mixer, which is Show/Hide Effects and Send.

 Show/Hide Effects and Send.Show/Hide Effects and Send.Show/Hide Effects and Send.